ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/message-def.rst

 ==================

-The :ref:`message<messages-term>` definition structure provides design-time definitions of incoming data and interfaces that makes it easy for Kamanja to process input messages.
+The :ref:`message<messages-term>` definition structure provides design-time definitions of data and interfaces that makes it easy for Kamanja to process messages. passed f
-Custom message definitions can be created to control which input messages are sent to Kamanja.

-Each input, output, or storage message used in the cluster has its own "Message" definition, identified by a unique "Name".
+Each message used in the cluster has its own "Message" definition, identified by a unique "Name".